LauJohansson/LauJohansson/README.md

 ## Explorifydata.com
 Me and some of my fellow students have made a webpage with data science content.
 Check it out at [Explorifydata.com](https://explorifydata.com/).

+Check out the repository contains materials used on our main website [here](https://github.com/LauJohansson/Explorifydata)

 ![](https://github.com/LauJohansson/LauJohansson/blob/master/explorify_gif.gif?raw=true)

 ## Contact